 We close this introduction by providing an outlook on further improvements.
-Our assumption of the rigidity in number~\ref{ass:Rig} requires a strong spatial correlation to $\QP$, which is, however, not a necessary condition for the ergodicity.
-Indeed, \cite[Thm.\ 4.3]{AlbKonRoe98} proved the ergodicity for the Poisson measures, which obviously do not posses the rigidity in number~\ref{ass:Rig} since the laws of the Poisson point processes inside and outside any bounded sets are independent.
-A challenging question is whether we can prove the ergodicity of the Dirichlet form $\ttonde{\EE{\dUpsilon}{\QP},\dom{\EE{\dUpsilon}{\QP}}}$ for general tail-trivial invariant measures without the rigidity in number~\ref{ass:Rig}.
+The number rigidity~\ref{ass:Rig} requires a strong spatial correlation to $\QP$, which is, however, not a necessary condition for the ergodicity.
+Indeed, \cite[Thm.\ 4.3]{AlbKonRoe98} proved the ergodicity for the Poisson measures, which obviously do not posses the number rigidity~\ref{ass:Rig} since the laws of the Poisson point processes inside and outside bounded sets are independent.
+A challenging question is whether we can prove the ergodicity of Dirichlet forms for general tail trivial invariant measures without \ref{ass:Rig}.